-Here are a few of the many benefits to reading Dr. Seuss with your kids (if you make it through my theory, which I like to think is important, I’ve also provided multiple hand-on Dr. Seuss activity links below that you can use with your kids in conjunction with the books).
+Here are a few of the many benefits to reading Dr. Seuss with your kids (if you make it through my theory, which I like to think is important, I’ve also provided multiple hands-on Dr. Seuss activity links below that you can use with your kids in conjunction with the books).

 1. Dr. Seuss books make reading attractive.
 Some kids are naturally drawn into reading.
 Lots aren’t.
 But even the kids that aren’t instinctively attracted to staring at print on pages are somehow usually attracted to Dr. Seuss books.
 Why?
 The psychology is very appealing to kids – the story lines include the ordinary with the silly and ridiculous.
 This gives kids the security and confidence of finding things they relate to.
 At the same time, kids often love the ridiculous because their imaginations are so alive, and Dr. Seuss captivates their attention through this combination of the mundane with the ridiculous.
 But it doesn’t stop there.
 By captivating the child’s attention, Dr. Seuss books bring kids into the world of language and help them, even subconsciously learn more about language and its parts and elements (sounds, rhythm, word families, syllables…) as they excitedly read on about fish that do all sorts of crazy things, or meals containing green eggs and ham.